skurbee/YTArchiver/README.md

 Auto-Sync with log to show history

 editable job-queue

+Transcribe channels and output it to .txt files. prob not useful to most people

 I didn't write any of this code (except for manually changing the label on things or changing padding or whatever) All Claude-Code.